Maryland Terrapins baseball

 The Maryland Terrapins baseball team is the varsity intercollegiate baseball program of University of Maryland, College Park in College Park, Maryland, United States.
 The program's first season was in 1893, and it has been a member of the NCAA Division I Big Ten Conference since the start of the 2015 season.
 Its home venue is Shipley Field at Bob "Turtle" Smith Stadium, located on Maryland's campus.
-Rob Vaughn is the team's head coach starting in the 2018 season.
-The program has appeared in six NCAA Tournaments.
-It has won zero conference tournament championships and five regular season conference titles.
+Matt Swope is the current head coach.

+The Terrapins have appeared in nine NCAA tournaments.
+It has won one conference tournament championship and six regular season conference titles.
 As of the start of the 2021 Major League Baseball season, 38 former Terrapins have appeared in Major League Baseball.